Watchful Eyes: At Peer-Run Injection Sites, Drug Users Help Each Other Stay Safe

 In Vancouver, supervised injection sites enjoy wide support.
 And people who use them say they're saving lives.

 "Without this place, people would be dead all over," says Darren, who goes to an injection site supervised by peers almost every day.
-(NPR is omitting these drug users last names because of they use illegal drugs.)
+(NPR is omitting these drug users last names.)

 "This is a great place — and it saved me a couple days ago," he says.
 "I did a shot of meth and I was crying, and these guys really care about you here.
 They really do."